DarylPinto/ctm-block-cipher/README.md

 ## Disclaimer

-**This is purely a hobbyist's amateur implementation, and should not be used in any production application.**
+**This is purely a hobbyist's amateur implementation, and should not be used in any production application or on any important files.
+Use at your own risk.**

+## License

+MIT